 No More Gas Boilers?

 We’ve all heard the rumours and read the clickbait articles that have helped to perpetuate and spread misinformation, but it does look like gas boilers will be a thing of the past in new build homes.

-In response to this, many developers are building homes with heat pumps installed as an eco-friendly alternative to natural gas boilers.
+Many developers are building homes with heat pumps installed as an eco-friendly alternative to natural gas boilers in response to this.
 However, it’s not the case for all of them.
 With four years until the rule comes into place, plenty of new developments are still installing gas boilers.